interlay/interlay.github.io/docs/start/issue.md

 Make sure you have the required [polkadot-js extension and a Bitcoin wallet](start/prereq.md).

-## Issue PolkaBTC
+## Issue interBTC

 ### 1. Go to [ beta.polkabtc.io](https://beta.polkabtc.io)

 The app has 3 tabs: Issue, Redeem, and Transfer.
 Ensure you are on the Issue tab.

-### 2. Enter the amount of PolkaBTC you want to issue in the app
+### 2. Enter the amount of interBTC you want to issue in the app

 ?> Don't forget to get some testnet DOT via the faucet ("Request DOT" button, right-hand side of top bar) before making an issue request.
 You will need this to pay for the bridge transaction fees.

-Enter the amount of PolkaBTC you want to issue.
+Enter the amount of interBTC you want to issue.
 The app will automatically select a vault for you.

 Check the details of your issue request and click **"Confirm"**.
 Sign the transaction via the `polkadot-js` extension when asked and wait a few moments.